How To Become A Genius- The Polgár Experiment

 I only need one word to tell you why: Technology.

-The internet has caused a revolution that successfully democratized information.
+The internet has caused a revolution that successfully democratised information.

-If you would travel back in time and tell somebody that future generations succeded in developing a device that would you give you instant access to all pieces of knowledge ever collected they would probably burn you at the stake.
+If you were to travel back in time and tell somebody that future generations succeeded in developing a device that would you give you instant access to all pieces of knowledge ever collected, they would probably burn you at stake.

 While it is definitely advantageous to have parents who open doors for you, it is entirely possible to create your own success system around you.

-In ancient times only the most elite were given the chance to be tutored by experts, today, you are just one email away from sending a mentee pitch to one of your idols.
+In ancient times, only the most elite were given a chance to be tutored by experts.
+Today, you are just one email away from sending a mentee pitch to one of your idols.

-Self-actualized people are communal treasures who not only achieve happiness by living an authentic and fulfilled life, they make things for everybody around them better.
+Self-actualised people are communal treasures who not only achieve happiness by living an authentic and fulfilled life; they make things better for everybody around them.

-It is indeed true however that geniuses are a rare thing, but not because there is a lack of talent, but because we as a society only raise them occasionally.
+It is indeed true, however, that geniuses are rare things, not because there is a lack of talent, but because we, as a society, only raise them occasionally.